-Continuity of Carer Performance - August 2021
+Continuity of Carer Performance - September 2021

-In August 2021 there were 21% of women booked on a continuity of carer pathway with 0% receiving MCoC during the intrapartum period.
-As agreed by board the pilot has been paused and whilst the team to continue to provide antenatal and postnatal continuity, continuity of carer for intrapartum care is not mandated.
-The new model, following the review of the pilot will be integrated utilising the workforce both from community and acute midwifery services.
+In September 2021 there were 20% of our women booked on a continuity of carer pathway with 0% receiving MCoC during the intrapartum period.
+The pause of the pilot has enabled the team to continue to provide antenatal and postnatal care.
+Intrapartum continuity of carer is not currently mandated mandated.
+The next model, following the review of the pilot will be iadopted utilising colleagues both from community and acute midwifery services.
 The Trust's Consultant Midwife continues to support Maternity Transformation.